vegaprotocol/documentation/docs/concepts/trading-framework/market-protections.md

 title: Market protections
 hide_title: false
 ---
-In a pseudonymous environment where counter-parties may be identified by no more than a public key, it's essential to consider the credit risk, given that the avenues available for traditional marketplaces aren't available.
+In a pseudonymous environment where counter-parties may be identified by no more than a public key, it's essential for the software to consider credit risk, given that the avenues available for traditional marketplaces aren't available.
 If a counterparty owes more in settlement than their posted collateral, there is no way to reclaim those assets.

 The Vega protocol has been designed with rules to detect dangerous market conditions and apply protective measures, and to constantly maintain effective collateralisation for all positions.